Drinks in German | Vocabulary List

-Coffee, tea, still water & martinis - if you want to ask for a drink in German, you gotta know some vocab.
+Coffee, tea, still water & martinis - if you want to order a drink in German, you've got to know some important vocabulary.
 Luckily for English speakers, many words are the same or very similar.
 Enjoy your milkshakes!

 If you're looking for German drinks vocabulary, you've come to the right place.
 We've compiled a big list of all kinds of different drinks you might want to order, buy or mix yourself.